Matheshmj/Fake_review_classification_and_topic_modelling/README.md

 Two main models were implemented:

-**Latent Dirichlet Allocation (LDA):** Used to identify topics by grouping words with similar meanings.
+**1.Latent Dirichlet Allocation (LDA):** Used to identify topics by grouping words with similar meanings.

-**Non-Negative Matrix Factorization (NMF):** Used to extract meaningful components from the review data.
+**2.Non-Negative Matrix Factorization (NMF):** Used to extract meaningful components from the review data.

 ### Topic Display and Visualization